 You have just purchased a Cimel photometer CE318-T and we would like to thank you.
 The CE318-T is the most recent model of the well-known Cimel CE318 photometer.
-This model is available and recommended to all users that intend to operate it in a network, such as AERONET, CARSNET or SONET.
+This model is available and recommended to all users who intend to operate it in a network, such as AERONET, CARSNET, or SONET.

 We have placed in this instrument all our passion and know-how so that it best meets your needs.
-Innovation and performance: we designed it so that it is always easy to use.
+Innovation and performance: we designed it to be always easy to use.